OWASP/CheatSheetSeries/cheatsheets/Session_Management_Cheat_Sheet.md

 ### SameSite Attribute

 SameSite allows a server define a cookie attribute making it impossible to the browser send this cookie along with cross-site requests.
-The main goal is mitigate the risk of cross-origin information leakage, and provides some protection against cross-site request forgery attacks.
+The main goal is to mitigate the risk of cross-origin information leakage, and provides some protection against cross-site request forgery attacks.

 See also: [SameSite](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#SameSite_cookies)